EveTLynn/Blood-Cells-Detection/README.md

 **PPPS: Thank you for reading this far =))**

 This project is inspired by getting rejected for donating blood, twice!!
-(I was low on RBC 🥲) Each time I had to wait for 30-45 minutes, I thoight to myself it would be great if they could make this process faster.
+(I was low on RBC 🥲) And each time I had to wait for 30-45 minutes, I thought to myself it would be great if they could make this process faster.

-This project is for learning purpose, and I hope you have fun reading it as much as when I wrote it😉.
+This project is for learning purpose.
+I hope you have fun reading it as much as when I wrote it😉.